Femina (France): Imagery

 Femina projected a strong visual appeal.
 Current fashion in clothing and interiors was illustrated with photographs made, in the case of garments, in the studio or at social events (such as those taken at the races by the Séeberger Brothers) and hand-drawn illustrations, including instructions on fitting garments; on the correct way to remove gloves, for example.
 Photographic portraits played a role in engaging readers with élite society figures and unpeopled pictures of their prestige home interiors appealed to aspirational readers' curiosity.
 After a few years, the cover of the magazine, which was in most cases a photograph, was alternated with a bi-chrome comic illustration.
-In 1906, the cover of the November 1 number displayed drawing of a woman breastfeeding her child, signed by Paul César Helleu.
+In 1906, the cover of the November 1 number displayed a drawing of a woman breastfeeding her child, signed by Paul César Helleu.

 Reader surveys

 Readers strongly engaged with the magazine; its frequent surveys of them brought enthusiastic response; including the desirability of sport for young women, women in the army.
 Seven to nine thousand subscribers (about 1 in 15), and often more, would regularly take part; 14,728 readers penned their ideas on the ten qualities a woman needed to be perfect, and 13,758 readers advised on the right bride for the German crown prince.
 In 1909, the Académie française raised the question of the election of female members: immediately, Femina asked its readers to nominate 40 women writers, contemporary or former, who would constitute an imaginary female academy.
 6,600 responded and the magazine and published on a double-page an illustration showing the 40 elected standing under the dome of the academy.
 To a question about their notion of what income would support “la vie idéale" readers nominated a minimum twenty thousand francs per annum, ten times the typical salary of a teacher.